Tanosimboangy/birthday-app/readme.md

 ## New explanation I would like about a specific topic:

 - I would like a new explanation about `date fns` and using module with import to split a big file into many files.
+- A way of accessing the list of the persons from the big scoped function

 ## Any other comments